viamrobotics/docs/docs/tutorials/integrating-viam-with-openai.md

 ### Configure the Vision service and classifier

 Click back to the **CONFIG** page and then to the **SERVICES** tab.
-From there, scroll to the bottom and create a new service of type *Vision* named 'vision'.
+From there, scroll to the bottom and create a new service of type `vision` named 'vision'.

 <img src="../img/ai-integration/vision_service_add.png" style="border:1px solid #000" alt="Adding the vision service." title="Adding the vision service." width="500" />